simonlovesyou/Colormeans/README.md

 # Colormeans.js
 A library for retrieving a colorpalette from an image.
-The library is based on an improved version of the **fast** data-clustering algorithm **k-means** for best use with images.
+The library is based on an improved version of the **fast** *data-clustering algorithm* **k-means** for use with images.

-### Core idea
-- Fast
-- Customizable
-- No dependencies
-- Small

 ### Features
 - Works with every image that can be used with the HTML5 canvas element.
 - Supports every browser that has support for the canvas element.

 ### Improvements on the original algorithm
-Improvements/Changes from the original algorithm include but is not limited to:
+Improvements/Changes from the original algorithm include, but is not limited, to:

 1. If a datapoint (color) is too far away from the clusters it will be	 added to the set of clusters.
-2. With the possible addition of clusters as of I. and a user specified input 'numberOfClusters' there's a greater dataset to pick our final palette from.
+2. With the possible addition of clusters as of 1. and a user specified input 'numberOfClusters' there's a greater dataset to pick our final palette from.
 3. With a possible greater dataset as of 1. and 2. the algorithm will trim the dataset down to the final palette based on the population of the clusters.

 ### Example / Usage